|Home About Art Music Poetry Prophecy Message Wisdom Testimonies Books Sermons|

 If you seek to know God's voice you will begin to hear the Holy Spirit speaking to you too.
 It will take time to learn to recognise Him, but as you get to know what God is like, you will begin to discern what is the voice of God and what is not.

 Sometimes God's word is heard audibly.
 Samuel heard an audible voice, but this isn't the most common method God uses to communicate.
 Dreams and visions may be more common, but more often we can hear God speaking when we say something wise or some one else does.
 It comes out our mouth in conversation.
-Sometimes God's word is like a thought in our mind that we can miss if we are not seeking to know Him or we have too much going on in our mind.
+Sometimes God's word is like a thought in our mind or heart that we can miss if we are not seeking to know Him or we have too much going on in our mind.
 Sometimes it is like noticing something.
 It is like that "Ah" or "eureka" moment.
 It is a word, thought or knowing that "hits the mark" and makes our "heart sit down."
 Sometimes it comes as an impression, because we don't always think in words.
 Giving voice to experiences is not always that easy.
 Language is culturally anchored and what we sense sometimes can't be put into words that others can understand.
 There are many ways that God can communicate with us.
 In my experience I hear God less when I don't regularly read the bible or listen to sermons given or written by mature Christians who belong to recognised Christian groups.
 I often begin my daily bible reading by letting God know I want to hear what He is saying to me.

 In Revelation 3:20 Jesus is quoted as saying, "Behold, I stand at the door, and knock: if anyone hears my voice, and opens the door, I will come in to him, and will sup with him, and he with me."